-If you are looking for all policies applied to your Computer, all you need to do is change the scope:
+If you’re looking for all policies applied to your Computer, all you need to do is change the scope:

 gpresult /Scope Computer /v

-If you scroll down, now you will now see that there is a Resultant Set Of Policies for Computer section.
+If you scroll down, you’ll see that there is now a Resultant Set Of Policies for Computer section.

 And there are other things you can do with the gpresult command.
 For example, if you’d like to save the report instead of viewing it at the Command Prompt, you could switch out the